Climbing One Mountain After Another: The Story of Kathleen Gemberling-Adkison

 Holbein, Title-Border, 1521 13

 Basel was a major center for Renaissance Humanist and later Protestant publishing during the Reformation.
-On the title page, Holbein includes putti (cherubs) at the top and the bottom of the page, a classical Italianate frame around the text, and the images of two women on each side.
+On the title page, Holbein includes putti (cherubs) at the top and the bottom of the page, a classical Italianate frame around the text, and images of women on each side.
 On the left is Lucretia, a noblewoman of Ancient Rome, who committed suicide by stabbing herself under her breast after being raped by Tarquin, the king’s son.
 The other woman is Judith, a Israelite widow who beheads Holofernes, an Assyrian general, in order to protect her city.
-At the bottom are two more putti holding the printer’s mark of Cratander between two Roman medaillons in bottom corners.
+At the bottom are two more putti holding the printer’s mark of Cratander between Roman medaillons in bottom corners.
 Cratander also used this same title page border later that year for a work by Johannes Oecolampadius, a German Protestant reformer, for whom he continued to publish Protestant works for several years.14

 On top of the text of the title page is a stamp from the book’s next known destination, the Jesuit Monastery of Gorheim, in Sigmaringen, Southern Germany, which was in operation from 1852 – 1872.
 15